tulsinan/UtilityBuddy/README.md

 # UtilityBuddy
-A simple utility expenses invoice management system.
+A simple utility expenses invoice management system using Laravel.

+Will add more info about this later.